Table of Contents

 An LLC must issue copies of Schedule K-31 (in Form 1065) to all of the members so that the members can proceed to file their annual tax returns to the IRS according to their tax statuses (Form 1040 for residents or Form 1040-NR for non-residents).

-You can go over the federal requirements here.
-Again, you should consult with your registered agent or professionals to stay compliant with both the local and federal regulations.
+You can go over the federal requirements for more reference.
+Again, you should consult with your registered agent or professionals to stay compliant with both local and federal regulations.

-Other forms required to be filed at federal level:
+Other forms required to be filed at the federal level:

 Form 5472: Any 25% foreign-owned U.S. corporation or any foreign business entities conducting business in the US are required to file this form for Information Return.
 The form is used to disclose all reportable transactions between the reporting corporation and a foreign or domestic party during the tax year.